MediaComem/minesweeper/README.md

 ## Requirements

-To run the application once it has been compiled, you will need:
+To run the application, you will need:

-* [Elixir][elixir] 1.12 or 1.13 compiled with [Erlang/OTP][erlang] 24
 * [PostgreSQL][postgresql] 12, 13 or 14 and a database with the [uuid-ossp
   extension][postgresql-uuid-ossp]

-Additionally, to compile the frontend application, you will need:
+Additionally, to compile the backend and frontend, you will need:

+* [Elixir][elixir] 1.12 or 1.13 with [Erlang/OTP][erlang] 24
 * [Node.js][node] 16